Exploring the outdoors

 Cowbridge

-The market town of Cowbridge is an absolute delight with historic town walls, a blue plaque trail to follow and lots of fashionable independent shops.
-The Physic Garden is a perfect spot to sit, relax and take a breather and there's a great range of cafés and delis if you fancy a bite.
+The market town of Cowbridge is an absolute delight, with historic town walls, a blue plaque trail to follow and lots of fashionable independent shops.
+The Physic Garden, which dates back to the 18th century, is a perfect spot to sit, relax and take a breather and there's a great range of cafés and delis if you fancy a bite.

 Llantwit Major

 Nearby St Donat’s Castle is a feast of towers, battlements and dungeons.
 It’s home to UWC Atlantic, an inspiring educational academy with students from over 150 countries.
-There’s also lots going on here for visitors including Christmas fayres, outdoor cinema and castle tours and sporting experiences like kayaking, climbing and coasteering.
+There’s also lots going on for visitors, including Christmas fayres, an outdoor cinema, castle tours and sporting experiences like kayaking, climbing and coasteering.

 Exterior view of St Illtyd's Church.